Update: I removed the Amtrak news from this article.

 Three were a few cute times, like when she pulled her suitcase to the train while wearing her backpack.

 One precious moment was when she got off Metra in Fox Lake, IL, and ran to Papa.
-Once she was in his arms, she waved to the engineer, who tooted the horn and waved back at her.
+Once in his arms, she waved to the engineer, who tooted the horn and waved back at her.

 More Zoo Visits to come!